 Drop for Non-Payment

 Enrollment and health fees must be PAID IN FULL within THREE calendar days of registration or all of your classes will be dropped and released to other students.
-There will be no drops for nonpayment processed once the semester begins.

 In addition to the 3-day non-payment drop policy, there is a final outstanding balance drop date.
 No balance will be carried over into the start of the semester.
 All fees (enrollment and health fees) must be paid in full by the Friday (midnight) before the start of the semester.
 If there is a balance on your account, your classes will be dropped the next morning (Saturday) regardless of when you registered.